(Photo courtesy of NetPS Plant Finder)

 A large and fast growing shade tree with fragrant but very sticky leaf buds in spring, fragrant in fall as well; somewhat aggressive root system so don't plant too near a home; extremely tough and adaptable

 Black Poplar is draped in stunning red catkins hanging below the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The fragrant heart-shaped leaves turn yellow in fall.
-The fruit is not ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Black Poplar is a deciduous tree with a shapely oval form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.